 Sustainable travel can seem like a bit of an oxymoron.
 Almost all aspects of travel, from packing your suitcase to the type of hotel you stay in, has some impact on the environment.
 In short, the way we currently travel is far from sustainable.

-Currently, about 2.5% of global yearly CO2 emissions are created by air travel.
+In 2018, about 2.5% of global yearly CO2 emissions were created by air travel.
 That might not seem like a massive figure, but when you consider that most flying is done by a tiny fraction of the world’s population, it’s actually quite significant.
 And that percentage is predicted to rise over the next 20 years as air passenger traffic increases, according to the International Air Transport Association (IATA).

 Simply put, flying less is the easiest – and most significant – way to reduce your impact on the environment.
-That could mean restricting yourself to one return-flight a year, or swapping air travel for other methods, for example, train, coach or ferry.
+That could mean restricting yourself to one return-flight a year, or swapping air travel for other methods, such as trains, coaches or ferries.
 You could even take a half-half approach by flying to your destination and using another method to get home (or vice versa).
-A lot of this will be destination dependent, but for closer European destinations (particularly France, Spain, Germany, Ireland and the Netherlands) it is possible.
+A lot of this will be destination dependent, but for closer European destinations (particularly France, Spain, Germany, Ireland and the Netherlands), it is possible.

 If you are flying long-haul, where transport alternatives are not an option, choose your airline carefully – some are much greener than others.
 For example, Qantas offsets the carbon it produces (while carbon offsetting isn’t a solution to carbon omissions, it’s widely agreed to be better than nothing).
 Air France/KLM and Cathay Pacific have also taken big steps to reduce their emissions in the last five years.